Branding Your MSP: How To Get Started

 As a previous tech guy, I always felt a little undervalued, underpaid, disenfranchised.
 There are many reasons being a career technical person isn’t the right fit for everyone, myself included.
-As an accidental agency owner and previous tech guy, the guiding light I have when making business decisions is whether I can help a technical founder transition from being the underappreciated 24-hour on-call stressed out low key alcoholic and borderline diabetic MSP owner to a flourishing entrepreneur that can pick and choose the clients they want to work with and build the life they deserve.
+As an accidental agency owner and previous tech guy, the guiding light I have when making business decisions is whether I can help a technical founder transition from being the underappreciated 24-hour on-call stressed-out MSP owner to a flourishing entrepreneur that can pick and choose the clients they want to work with and build the life they deserve.

 I’ve re-written the mission statement multiple times over the years and most aspects of your brand should be in a somewhat living state, but try to define a mission statement that thinks about other people and forget about your own ambitions of making more money, or getting more freedom, or whatever your original ambitions may have been.
 If you do things right, one day your MSP will be bigger than you, and anyone else on the founding team, and you’ll have a responsibility to all employees, customers, and other stakeholders involved to be working towards a mission.

 MSP Branding: Defining Your Core Values

 Your core values are an extension of your mission statement and I like to think of them as the core values you want all your future employees to share.
 Our core values here are:

 I won’t rehash everything about them, you can see more details on our about page, but you should sit down and think about what sort of values you want all your future hires to share.
 What were the reasons you left the world of full-time employment to start your MSP?
 How do you want your company to be different?
 What core values would the team you hire in the future need to realize that vision you have?